 - Numbness or other changes in skin sensation

-- The poor aesthetic result of donor site for fat transfer
+- Poor aesthetic outcome of the donor site for fat transfer

 - Poor healing of incisions

-- Thick scar tissue around cheek implant (capsular contracture)
+- Thick scar tissue around the cheek implant (capsular contracture)

 - Unfavourable scarring